alessandrobrunoh/alessandrobrunoh/README.md

 ## 💭 Quote of the Moment

-> "Programs must be written for people to read, and only incidentally for machines to execute." - Harold Abelson
+> "It's not a bug – it's an undocumented feature." - Anonymous

 ---

-*🤖 This profile was automatically updated on 2025-09-09 at 23:10:00 UTC*
+*🤖 This profile was automatically updated on 2025-09-09 at 23:31:18 UTC*

 *⭐ If you are interest to use the same script, watch the main repo [update-profile-stats-script](https://github.com/alessandrobrunoh/update-profile-stats-script).
 Don't forget to leave a little star.*